'Not over yet': NSW flood warnings remain

 “But fingers crossed we’ve seen the worst of it.”

-Heavy rains may have subsided to the relief of thousands of NSW residents but severe flooding still poses risks in saturated catchments.
+Days of heavy rain seems to have ended – to the relief of thousands of NSW residents.
+But severe flooding still poses risks in saturated catchments.

-Major flood warnings were in place for the lower Hunter River, Wollombi Brook and Tuggerah Lake late on Thursday, with the Bureau of Meteorology noting some parts of the Hunter had reached record levels.
+Late on Thursday, there were still major flood warnings for the lower Hunter River, Wollombi Brook and Tuggerah Lake, with the Bureau of Meteorology noting some parts of the Hunter had reached record levels.

-The risk of landslips, trees toppling and flash flooding is still present following persistent heavy rain over several days across multiple regions.
+The risk of landslips, trees toppling and flash flooding also remained, following persistent heavy rain over several days across multiple regions.

-Hazardous surf and marine wind warnings were also still in place for parts of the NSW coast.
+There were also hazardous surf and marine wind warnings for parts of the NSW coast.

 The bureau said on Thursday major flooding was likely to occur at Maitland, in the lower Hunter, into Friday despite the rain clearing for much of the state.